isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2022-07-15-softether-on-macos.md

 - `accountlist`

-- `sudo ifconfig` and see virtual netwerk adapter has no ip.
+- `sudo ifconfig` and see virtual network adapter has no ip.

 - `sudo ipconfig set tap0 DHCP` to get a ip